 The Bellefontaine City Council met in regular session Tuesday evening.

-- A resolution declaring the necessity of levying supplemental income taxes in the City of Bellefontaine, Ohio, in excess of one percent for purposes of Parks and Recreation and providing for the submission of said questions for the approval of the electors thereof.
+- A resolution declaring the necessity of levying supplemental income taxes in the City of Bellefontaine, Ohio, in excess of one percent for purposes of Parks and Recreation and providing for the submission of the said question for the approval of the electors thereof

-You can catch the next Bellefontaine City Council Meeting on Tuesday, July 23rd at 7:30 PM in council chambers.
+The next scheduled meeting for the Bellefontaine City Council is on August 22nd at 7:30 PM in council chambers.